This post contains affiliate links. Please read our disclosure policy.

 The dough may simply take longer than expected to rise if the temperature of your house is cool.
 If it’s been a while and it still hasn’t risen, this is probably because the yeast is old or the milk is the wrong temperature.
 Make sure your yeast is fresh and within date, and warm your milk to around 110°F to ensure a good rise.

-- Whole Grain Biscuits
+- Fresh Milled Biscuits

 - Whole Grain Artisan Bread

-- Easy Whole Grain Brioche Bread
+- Easy Fresh Milled Brioche Bread

-- Whole Grain English Muffins
+- English Muffins With Fresh Milled Flour

 If you tried this Hot Dog Buns Recipe or any other recipe on my website, please leave a star rating and let me know how it went in the comments below.
 Thanks for visiting!